Note: Some of the links in this post are affiliate links which support this site.

 Another useful budget travel tips is to decide whether a particular attraction is really worth it.
 In Iceland, most everyone goes to the famous Blue Lagoon natural spa.
 But it’s crazy expensive (around $70 USD) and there are lots of other, cheaper options.
 I went to Myvatn Nature Baths in the northern part of the country for half the price.
 And most cities have public pools that are essentially the same thing but cost only a few dollars.

-One final example of a good excursion worth purchasing: My Africa overland tour that I’m embarking on at the end of this month.
-Here’s the exact tour I’m taking (and here’s an affiliate link to save 5% on the tour.)
+One final example of a good excursion worth purchasing: My Africa overland tour that I embarked on.
+Here’s the exact tour I took (and here’s an affiliate link to save 5% on the tour.)
 It looks super expensive, but when you consider that all lodging, transportation, and most meals are included, suddenly the price seems a lot more manageable.

 TRANSIT: Using Lyft and Buses to Get Around

 If you’re visiting a city for a few days, the cost of taking taxis and Ubers can add up fast.
 Public transit is so much cheaper.
-In Denver, to cite one example, the light rail from the airport to downtown costs $9, while a Lyft would run close to $50 for the same distance.
+In Denver, to cite one example, the light rail from the airport to downtown costs $9, while an Uber would run close to $40 for the same distance.
 The same is true in many other cities.

 People in every city love to complain about their public transportation, but they’re always exaggerating.
 I’ve taken public buses and subways in numerous cities with no issues.
 I even spent a week without a car in Los Angeles, one of the most notorious car-necessary cities in America.
 I got around by bus and subway with absolutely no problems.
 The Google Maps app shows bus routes and even the cost of the ride, so there’s no excuse for not giving the bus a try.